-An urban zipline adventure is just what you need to explore Montreal from a different perspective – breezing through the Old Port of Montreal, from the top.
+An urban zipline adventure is just what you need to explore Montreal from a different perspective.

-The adventure starts with climbing the Montreal Clock Tower, where you can enjoy the panoramic view while the instructor briefs you with the safety rules and procedures.
+At the top, you have panoramic views while the instructor briefs you on the safety rules and procedures.

 The Montreal Biosphere is the only museum dedicated to the environment, in North America.

 This architectural marvel is located at Parc Jean-Drapeau, in the former United States pavilion for the Expo 67 World Fair in 1967.

 It has since been turned into an interactive museum.

 You’ll see exhibitions that tackle crucial climate change issues that involve air, water, sustainable development, and eco-technologies.